Read summarized version with

 5. Establishing a distribution process

 Data governance works only if the people follow its policies.
-Therefore, a good enterprise data governance strategy should also include the practices that help embed these policies into the normal workflows of employees.
-These include but are not limited to establishing effective onboarding, conducting regular policy trainings, and encouraging knowledge sharing.
+Therefore, a good enterprise data governance strategy should also include practices that help embed these policies into employees' normal workflows.
+These include, but are not limited to, establishing effective onboarding, conducting regular policy trainings, and encouraging knowledge sharing.

 6. Mitigating risks

 Knowing and preparing for potential risks is the best way to mitigate them.
-Data always faces the risk of being compromised in some shape or form, be it by breaches from external malicious attacks or careless behavior of internal users.
+Data is always at risk of compromise, whether from external malicious attacks or careless behavior by internal users.
 Mitigating these risks can be achieved with:

 • Ensuring that all users have as little access to data as possible in order to perform their tasks;